plumbis/roku-screensaver/README.md

 ## Getting Started
 1. Copy the code locally
-1. Edit `main.brs` and add your dropbox API token, photo directory and if you have more than 500 pictures change `number_of_photos` to something larger
+1. Edit `main.brs` and add your dropbox API token
 1. Enable Roku [developer mode](https://blog.roku.com/developer/2016/02/04/developer-setup-guide/)
 1. Build a zip file of this directory. *IMPORTANT* do not zip the folder, zip the individual files.
 Trust me, this kind of problem can create drinking problems.
 Select all of the files and add them to an archive
 1. Go to your Roku's IP and login (see the developer mode link for details)